Skip to content

 <ignite-toggle></ignite-toggle>

-• Swap source for a Redux slice or MobX store (ignite-core has adapters for each).
+• Swap source for a Redux slice or MobX store via ignite-element/redux or ignite-element/mobx.